(one synonym : Scotosia canata Walker, 1862)

 The adult moth is brown with a wavy pattern of darker brown.

-The male is notable for the projecting bunches of scales on the costa of each forewing.
+The male is notable for the projecting bunches of hair-like scales on the costa of each forewing.
 The wing span is about 1.5 cms.

 The coloration can vary considerably between individuals, although the zigzag patterns between areas is quite constant,